Arachnid/bulkupdate/README.markdown

 *DELETE_FAILED_JOBS* - Default True.
 If True, all job records are deleted after DELETE_COMPLETED_JOB_DELAY.
 If False, only successful job records are deleted.

+*QUEUE_NAME* - Default None.
+The name of the Task Queue queue to use.
+If left as None, the default queue is used.

+*QUEUE_URL* - Default None.
+The URL of the handler to use.
+If left as None, the default deferred handler URL is used.

 *Note on task execution time*: As with all requests on App Engine, Task Queue tasks are limited to 30 seconds of execution time.
 The bulkupdate library handles this for you automatically, but you need to be aware of the implications